 Knowing that your configuration is safe, legal and efficient is not just about compliance.
 It’s about peace of mind.

-Road Transport laws define maximum weights that a truck may carry, depending on number of axles, axle spacing, the tyre footprint of those axles, etc. In addition, there are limits to vehicle length, rear overhang, etc. Limits vary significantly from one jurisdiction to another.
-As you work, your configuration is being checked for compliance with the laws in your chosen jurisdiction, and any issues are flagged.
+Federal & State laws define maximum weights that a truck may carry, depending on number of axles, axle spacing, the tire footprint of those axles, etc. In addition, there are limits to vehicle length, rear overhang, etc. Limits vary significantly from one jurisdiction to another.
+As you work, your configuration is being checked for compliance with the laws in your chosen states, and any issues are flagged.

 Chassis manufacturers define Gross Vehicle Weight Ratings (GVWR), Gross Axle Weight Ratings (GAWR), and Gross Combination Weight Ratings (GCWR) for their trucks.
 These are the maximum allowable weights for the vehicle and its axles, as stipulated by the OEM.
 As you are adding or making changes to components, your configuration is automatically checked against these ratings.

-You can define your organisation’s internal standards for weight distribution, dimensions and vehicle stability.
-For example, the minimum percentage of gross weight that must be carried on the front axles, the maximum rear overhang as a percentage of wheelbase, or the maximum height of the overall COG.
-These compliance checks are in addition to the checks against manufacturer ratings and regulations.
+You can define your organization’s internal standards for weight distribution, dimensions and vehicle stability.
+For example, the minimum percentage of gross weight that must be carried on the front axles, the maximum rear overhang as a percentage of wheelbase, or the maximum height of the truck’s overall CG.
+These compliance checks are in addition to the checks against manufacturer ratings and state regulations.

 Graphical PDF Reports